Southern Hemisphere Humpback Whale Migration Route (SHHWMR)

 Let's start with a bit of information about these magnificent marine mamals: humpback_whales.pdf

-The SHHWMR (Southern Hemisphere Humpback Whale Migration Route) awareness celebrations had its beginning at the “Welcoming the Whales" Festival held in Port Elizabeth in 2018 and since then Raggy Charters has held another five of these festivals.
+The SHHWMR (Southern Hemisphere Humpback Whale Migration Route) awareness celebrations had its beginning at the “Welcoming the Whales" Festival held in Port Elizabeth in 2018 and since then Raggy Charters has held another six of these festivals.
 With the 2020 and 2021 events being live streamed due to the Covid pandemic, nothing was going to stop us celebrating the arrival of these magnificent mammals to Algoa Bay!

 2023 what a gREAT day!!